timothymayor/MyProfile/README.md

 # MyProfile
-# This is my personal profile on github to showcase my skills and portfolio online.
+## This is my personal profile on github to showcase my skills and portfolio online.

-a) This is an update for master branch
+This is an update for master branch

+This is an update for develop branch